Subscription Cost Calculator

 Subscription Cost Examples

-Example 1: One $10/month subscription
+Example 1: One $15 subscription

-Example 2: Three $15/month subscriptions
+Example 2: Three $15 subscriptions

-Monthly view Shows what leaves your account each billing cycle.
+Shows what leaves your budget each month.

-Monthly vs Annual Subscription Billing
+Monthly vs Annual Billing

 Formulas Used by This Calculator

 This calculator uses simple recurring cost formulas.
-The main formula is:

 Calculation Formula Example

-Total monthly cost Monthly cost × Number of subscriptions $15 × 3 = $45/month
+Monthly total Monthly cost × number of subscriptions $15 × 3 = $45/month

-Yearly cost Total monthly cost × 12 $45 × 12 = $540/year
+Yearly cost Monthly total × 12 $45 × 12 = $540/year

 Weekly cost Yearly cost ÷ 52 $540 ÷ 52 ≈ $10.38/week